shady-cj/simple_shell/README.md

 ### NOTE

 This shell does not implements all the regular shell functionality and should not be mistaken for the regular shell.
 It's just a simple clone that does the simple functionalities... some of the things it does not do include piping, redirection, single quotes and double quotes recognition... etc..

+### IMPORTANT TO KNOW

+This shell was developed on a Linux environment thus behavior might be unpredictable on other operating systems...